-Get to know the history and hidden gems of Jalan Besar in our complete guide to the heritage ‘hood.
+Get to know the history, food and hidden gems of Jalan Besar in our complete guide to the heritage ‘hood.

 Think of Jalan Besar and food comes to mind.
 Namely, hip cafes and famous local eateries.
 Its name means ‘big or wide road’ in Malay, though the one-way street bordering Lavender and Little India was originally a track going through a betel nut and nipah plantation.
 Now, it’s a conserved area full of stunning shophouses boasting attention-grabbing colours and beautiful architecture.
 Spend an afternoon here and you’ll stumble across an assortment of good food, vibrant murals and boutique hotels.
 Ready to explore?